iamSahdeep/fu_uber/README.md

 * Cab selection and cost estimator (dummy).
 * Custom map style, like Uber.

 Every data provided like cabs, cost etc are dummy but configured to easily apply the Api's with minor changes to it.
+Please add your api key's to Constant files and Manifest file.

 ## License
 ```